harryho/blog-hugo/content/os/raspberrypi-notes.md

 ## Assumption

 * You know what Raspberry Pi is.
 [Raspbery Pi](https://www.raspberrypi.org)
-* You have a Raspberry Pi with 'NOOBS' preinstalled SD Card
+* You have a Raspberry Pi
 * RPi is short for Raspberry Pi

 ## Raspberry Pi model

 I only have the RPi 1 model B in place.
 It is a birthday gift.
 There is no wifi or bluetooth support on this model.
 I have to connect this tiny box to my switch via cable all the time.
-It commes a smal problem, because my switch is far away from my laptop, monitor, keyboard, etc. and I don't have a cable long enough to connect the RPi and switch.
+It commes a small problem, because my switch is far away from my laptop, monitor, keyboard, etc. and I don't have a cable long enough to connect the RPi and switch.

 The clumsy way to do it is move my kits near to the swtich, but I am too lazy to move things around.
 I choose to use remote access to control RPi from my laptop.